patbenatar/trellio/README.md

 # Trellio

-Trellio is a simple Sinatra app that hooks up Twilio with Trello to create cards on a Trello board for voicemails.
+Trellio is a simple Sinatra app that hooks up Twilio with Trello to record and transcribe voicemails to cards on a Trello board.

 ## Features